langchain4j/langchain4j/README.md

     [How to gen an API key?](https://github.com/langchain4j/langchain4j#how-to-get-an-api-key)

-3. Create a model and start interacting:
+3. Create an instance of a model and start interacting:
     ```java
     OpenAiChatModel model = OpenAiChatModel.withApiKey(apiKey);